Precipitated withdrawal is when Suboxone makes you dope sick.

 While most people will be ready at 18-24 hours after taking the last short-acting opiate or opioid, in some cases, it can take longer.
 When you take your first dose of Suboxone or Subutex, your doctor may recommend a very small dose.
 This way, if you experience precipitated withdrawal, it will not be as bad as if you had taken a larger dose.

 Please, do not let precipitated withdrawal discourage you from trying Suboxone for addiction treatment.
 While it is unpleasant, it is not the end of the world.
 You can wait it out and try again.
 You will be glad that you stuck with it.

 Suboxone works well when you give it a chance.
 Some patients will have very easy transitions in starting buprenorphine.
 Typically, it can be started within 24 hours of quitting opioids.
 Others will have a more difficult first week or so.

 Some medications can help with withdrawal symptoms.
 Clonidine or Lucemyra are medications that can help to make it more tolerable.
 In some cases, your doctor may prescribe a short-term benzodiazepine or possibly gabapentin.

 If you do have precipitated withdrawal, you will get past it.
 As long as you do not go back to using opiates or opioids, you will get through it and stabilize your medication-assisted treatment.

 Do not fear precipitated withdrawal.

-Please do not assume that you will go through precipitated withdrawal at all when you start Suboxone.
+Please do not assume that you will go through precipitated withdrawal at all when you start Suboxone to treat opioid use disorder.
 Most often, it is avoided by following the guidelines of your doctor’s treatment plan.
 We wish you success in your recovery from opioid addiction!